k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/02_tdm_database.md

 </tr>
 <tr>
 <td><h4>tdm_lu_type_rel_tar_eid</td>
 <td>TDM relationship table for target IDs.
-This table maps the target parent entity ID to its target children entity IDs per target environment.
-This table is populated by a sync of the parent LU.
+This table maps the target parent entity ID to its target children entity IDs per target environment and is populated by a sync of the parent LU.
 The table is used to build the entities list of the children LUs for Delete Only tasks when the TDM task deletes parent entities and their related data from a target environment.</td>
 <td>Business Entity</td>
 </tr>
 <tr>